umeshravani/spree_product_reviews/README.md

     With this Product Reviews can generate Schema Validiation in Google Schema Like
     ```
     <img width="712" height="686" alt="Screenshot 2025-08-15 at 1 24 00 PM" src="https://github.com/user-attachments/assets/87b36187-2bc1-4715-97dc-851545da713f" />

     <br><br>

-    Note: This can make product reviews visible and notable to Google search engine, Also if you are using a separate theme then replace _json_ld.html.erb file in the exact directory mentioned for example "app/views/themes/mytheme/spree/products/" to make schema work, always recommend to check product link in [Rich Results Test](https://search.google.com/test/rich-results) or [Schema Markup Validiator]([https://search.google.com/test/rich-results](https://validator.schema.org/)) to ensure if script is updated in your store.
+**Note:** This can make product reviews visible and notable to Google search engine, Also if you are using a separate theme then replace **_json_ld.html.erb** file in the exact directory mentioned for example "app/views/themes/mytheme/spree/products/" to make schema work, always recommend to check product link in [Rich Results Test](https://search.google.com/test/rich-results). or [Schema Markup Validiator](https://validator.schema.org/). to ensure if script is updated in your store.

     <br><br>

-5. Compile Assests for Proper Images & JS loading:
+6. Compile Assests for Proper Images & JS loading:

     ```ruby
     RAILS_ENV=development bin/rails assets:precompile
     ```

-6. Start Server:
+7. Start Server:

     ```ruby
     foreman start -f Procfile.dev